 Meet Indigenous Summer Scholar Cadie Arbez-Rondeau

-Indigenous Summer Scholar Cadie Arbez-Rondeau worked with University of Winnipeg chemist Dr. Athar Ata, looking for antibiotic lead compounds in Indigenous medicinal plants from the prairie provinces.
+Indigenous Summer Scholar Cadie Arbez-Rondeau is being trained by University of Winnipeg chemist Dr. Athar Ata, looking for antibiotic lead compounds in Indigenous medicinal plants from the prairie provinces.

 Using the success naturally found in nature, natural product chemistry is one of the major contributors of lead compounds to the drug discovery process.